 ‘Give me one.’

-The tramp grunted and slung a battered packet in his direction.
+Ilia grunted and slung the battered packet in his direction.

 ‘Whatever you say.’

 Fane’s breath sucked between his teeth as he noticed something he hadn’t spotted before.
 It wasn’t just cataracts in the man’s eyes.
 He’d seen that look before, and the scarlet stains spreading across his cuffs.